15 EPIC Books Like The Unhoneymooners

 7. A Not So Meet Cute – Meghan Quinn

-It starts when Lottie, a good girl who was just fired, decides to stroll around a wealthy neighborhood in Beverly Hills to search for a husband.
+Lottie, a newly unemployed good girl, is taking a walk around a wealthy neighborhood in Beverly Hills in search of a wealthy husband.

 8. The Hating Game – Sally Thorne

-If you’re looking for more books like The Unhoneymooners, give this novel a chance to get your heart-wrenching and get lost in the angsty romance between these two office rivals.
+If you enjoyed The Unhoneymooners, give this novel a read to delve into the tense and passionate romance between two office rivals.

 9. Beach Read – Emily Henry

-At the end of the three months, each will finish their book, and no one will fall in love…
+The agreement is that, at the end of the three months, each will have completed their novel without falling in love.

 10. It Happened One Summer – Tessa Bailey